ICanBoogie/Accessor/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/Accessor.svg)](https://coveralls.io/r/ICanBoogie/Accessor)
 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/accessor.svg)](https://packagist.org/packages/icanboogie/accessor)

-The **Accessor** package allows classes to implement an accessor design pattern.
-Using a combination of getters, setters, properties, and properties visibility you can create read-only properties, write-only properties, virtual properties, and implements defaults, type control, or lazy loading.
+The **Accessor** package allows classes to implement [ICanBoogie][]'s accessor design pattern.
+Using a combination of getters, setters, properties, and property visibilities, you can create read-only properties, write-only properties, virtual properties; and implement defaults, type control, guarding, and lazy loading.

+### Preamble

+Because the package is a citizen of [ICanBoogie][]'s realm, which elected [snake case][] a long time ago for its readability, the following examples use the same casing, but [CamelCase][] is equally supported as we'll learn by the end of this document.
+Actually, because all getters and setters are formatted using the `accessor_format` trait method it is very easy to bind the formatting to one's requirements simply by overriding that method.